Wayland Flowers: Personal life

-Flowers was shy and lived vicariously through Madame, who became his constant companion everywhere he went.
+Flowers was shy and lived through Madame, who became his constant companion everywhere he went.

 Although he has been posthumously cited as one of the first mainstream entertainers who was openly gay, this is untrue.
 He was well-known for performing on the gay circuit, but feared that publicly saying the words "I am gay" would "cost him a million dollars a year."
 When the Bay Area Reporter's Steve Warren asked about his sexuality in a 1982 interview, Flowers lashed out, asking, "What's the point anyway?
 Why does everyone have to have a label?
 I don't know what I am.
 I've tried everything, although I have my preferences."

 In the years since his death, there have been claims of promiscuity, temperamental behavior, and a snowballing drug habit that led him to alienate friends and associates, but he lived his life outside of the spotlight, which was generally shining on his alter ego.